Mother: Aicha el-Wafi

 October 2, 2003 -

-US District Court Judge Brinkema orders that the government will not be able to present evidence that Moussaoui had advance knowledge of or participated in the September 11 attacks.
+The judge rules that the government will not be able to present evidence that Moussaoui had advance knowledge of or participated in the attacks.
 The sanction comes after the prosecution refuses to follow her earlier order to produce defense witnesses, namely, three high-ranking al Qaeda captives.

-Brinkema also strikes the death penalty from the indictment, and the judge's order is stayed pending an appeals court review.
+Brinkema also strikes the death penalty from the indictment, and stays the order pending an appeals court review.

-April 22, 2004 - The Court of Appeals decides that the government may introduce evidence of the attacks in which Moussaoui is charged as a conspirator, and can pursue the death penalty against him.
+April 22, 2004 - The Court of Appeals decides that the government may introduce evidence of the attacks in which Moussaoui is charged as a conspirator, and can pursue the death penalty against him, overturning Brinkema's ruling.

 June 2004 -